Tips for Walking Your Dog at night

 Flashing lights and collars – You can buy flashing light collars, leads and harnesses.
 These are available from most large pet stores and online companies such as amazon.
 They range from a couple of pounds for a small collar upwards.

-Reflective jackets – Hi-viz, or reflective jackets, are available for dogs and are a cheap option at £2-3 for a medium-sized dog jacket.
+Hi-viz, or reflective jackets, are available for dogs and cheaply priced at £2-3 for a medium-sized dog jacket.
 Hi-viz jackets for people can be bought for just a few pounds too.

-Reflective tape – Another inexpensive option is to use reflective tape, of the type which glows when light falls on it.
-You can wrap this around your dogs lead and collar and can even stick some onto your boots or sleeves.
-This is a potentially messy option though as the tape can be quite sticky so don’t use it on anything which could spoil.
+Another inexpensive option is to use reflective tape, which glows when light falls on it.
+You can wrap this around your dog’s lead and collar and even stick some onto your boots or sleeves.
+This is a potentially messy option, though, as the tape can be pretty sticky, so don’t use it on anything which could spoil.
 Why not keep a jacket just for dog walking that you can put reflective tape on etc

-A torch – Carry a fully charged torch with you, not only to light your way in the dark but also to assist in accurate poop scooping!
-If you can get a torch that is 2000 lumens or ore then you can use this for self-defence should you be attacked.
-Flash the torch in their eyes and they will be disoriented enough for you to get away – bright flashing lights also draw attention
+Carry a fully charged torch with you, not only to light your way in the dark but also to assist in accurate poop scooping!
+If you can get a torch with 2000 lumens or more, you can use this for self-defence should you be attacked.
+Flash the torch in their eyes, and they will be disoriented enough for you to get away – bright flashing lights also draw attention

-Ideally wear a reflective vest over your jacket and previously mentioned keep an old warm jacket for dog walking which you can cover the arms with reflective tape – maybe also consider a set of waterproof over trousers that you can do the same with around the ankles
+Ideally, wear a reflective vest over your jacket and, previously mentioned, keep an old warm coat for dog walking, which you can cover the arms with reflective tape – maybe also consider a set of waterproof over trousers that you can do the same with around the ankles.

-The other advantage of a doggy jacket r jumper is that it makes them easier to clean after a muddy walk – just chuck the jumper in the washing machine
+The other advantage of a doggy jacket or jumper is that it makes them easier to clean after a muddy walk – chuck the jumper in the washing machine

-One of the most essential dog walking aids is your mobile phone.
-Make sure it is fully charged and with you when you go out with the dog as no one knows when an emergency could happen to you or the dog.
-Making a call is far easier than shouting for help especially at night when fewer people venture out the door once they get home from work
+One of the essential dog walking aids is your mobile phone.
+Make sure it is fully charged and with you when you go out with the dog, as no one knows when an emergency could happen to you or the dog.
+Making a call is far easier than shouting for help, especially at night when fewer people venture out the door once they get home from work.

 Stick to safe and well-lit areas

-Unfortunately, not everyone out there is nice so in order to try and stay safe, it is best to keep to well-lit streets and parks as you never know what is lurking in the shadows.
-This way you can avoid putting yourself and your dog in danger as much as possible
+Unfortunately, not everyone out there is friendly, so in order to try and stay safe, it is best to keep to well-lit streets and parks as you never know what is lurking in the shadows.
+This way, you can avoid putting yourself and your dog in danger as much as possible.

-If you are attacked, then shout and scream as much as you can if you have a loud whistle then blow t whilst shining the torch on their eyes.
+If you are attacked, shout and scream as much as you can.
+If you have a loud whistle, then blow t whilst shining the torch on their eyes.
 This will provide you with enough time to escape

 Don’t try and explore

-When taking your dog out for a walk either in the dark mornings or evenings then make sure you take routes you know well as it is certainly not the time to explore a new route and run the risk getting disoriented and possibly panic
+When taking your dog out for a walk, either in the dark mornings or evenings, make sure you take routes you know well, as it is certainly not the time to explore a new route and run the risk of getting disoriented and possibly panic.

 Walk against traffic

-It is generally recommended especially at night to against the traffic i.e.: so you can see the cars etc approaching.
+It is generally recommended especially at night to walk against the traffic, i.e., so you can see the cars etc. approaching.
 This not only helps the driver see you better but can help keep you safe.
-If the driver has to swerve to miss something you have a better chance of getting out the way.
+If the driver has to swerve to miss something, you have a better chance of getting out the way.

-When going out for a walk on your own with the dog especially at night it is important yo tell someone where you are going with the dog and approximately how long you will be.
-That way if something happens to you and you are unable to make a call or attract attention the person in your house will hopefully be concerned and raise hep if you are much over the time you said
+When going out for a walk on your own with the dog, especially at night, it is important you tell someone where you are going with the dog and approximately how long you will be.
+That way if something happens to you and you are unable to make a call or attract attention the person in your house will hopefully be concerned and raise help if you are much over the time you said